SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

 		jsonPath(current.tags, "context.value");
 ```

-## Viewing De-duplicated Incidents
+## Viewing Deduplicated Incidents

-From the [Incidents](https://support.squadcast.com/docs/incident-list-table-view) page, you can view which incidents have de-duplicated events when there is a **+\<number\>** next to the Incident ID like in the screenshot below.
+From the [Incidents](https://support.squadcast.com/docs/incident-list-table-view) page, you can view which incidents have deduplicated events when there is a **+\<number\>** next to the Incident ID like in the screenshot below.

-The **number** indicates how many alerts were de-duplicated against this incident.
+The **number** indicates how many alerts were deduplicated against this incident.

 ![](images/de-duplication_6.png)

 Clicking on such an incident will take you to its [Incident Details page](https://support.squadcast.com/docs/incident-details) where, by clicking on **Deduped Events**, you will be able to see the following:

-- Number of de-duplicated events
+- Number of deduplicated events
 - Time when they reached Squadcast
 - **Message** and **Payload** of the event

 ![](images/de-duplication_7.png)

-Clicking on any of the de-duplicated events will display will all the information that is sent for that alert from the monitoring tool, including the **Deduplication Reason** (which Deduplication Rule got executed).
+Clicking on any of the deduplicated events will display will all the information that is sent for that alert from the monitoring tool, including the **Deduplication Reason** (which Deduplication Rule got executed).

 ![](images/dedup_reason.png)